-FDA pregnancy category B. Zithromax is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Zithromax is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether azithromycin passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give Zithromax to a child younger than 6 months old.